jaredco-ai/weathertrax-mcp-agent-demo/README.md

-Absolutely — here is the full README.md content in a single copyable block, with no extra code windows or formatting wrappers.
-You can copy everything below in one go and paste it directly into GitHub’s file editor:

-⸻

 MCP Weather Tool — Sample Server

 This repo contains a working Model Context Protocol (MCP) server that integrates a custom weather tool.
 It responds to AI agent tool calls and returns current or multi-day weather forecasts using OpenWeatherMap.